-RH Capital is a wholly-owned, for-profit subsidiary of Rhia Ventures.
-RH Capital’s venture funds invest in early and growth-stage companies that are driving innovation, access, and equity across the reproductive and maternal health landscape while delivering strong financial returns to investors.
+RH Capital, a Rhia Ventures fund, invests in early-stage high-impact companies that are driving innovation, access, and equity across the reproductive and maternal health landscape while delivering strong financial returns to investors.
 As impact investors, our unique mission of seeking both financial and social returns attracts inspiring and talented entrepreneurs who share a common vision—to improve the health of all women in the US.
 Underlying all of our work is a continued commitment to gender and racial equity.

 Reducing maternal mortality and morbidity

 We invest in innovations that can improve clinical outcomes across 6 million pregnancies each year in the US, particularly those that can benefit BIPOC who suffer disproportionately higher rates of maternal mortality and morbidity.
 Areas of focus include preterm birth, preeclampsia, postpartum hemorrhage, C-sections, postpartum depression, access to care, and other unmet needs in maternal health.

 We invest in novel science, technology, and approaches to contraception for the 100+ million women of reproductive age across North America and Europe.
 We’re committed to bringing the next generation of hormone-free products to market to meet the needs of women throughout their reproductive journey.
 In the meantime, we’re looking for innovations to increase access and reduce costs for women to obtain contraceptive products available today.

 We see many other opportunities for investment in high impact areas with significant unmet needs, including sexually transmitted infections (STIs), endometriosis, uterine fibroids, PCOS, female reproductive cancers, infertility, pelvic health, menopause, and a range of other women’s reproductive health areas.